LearnOnDemandSystems/docs/tms/tms-administrators/self-paced-learning-and-subscriptions/create-learning-path.md

 ![](/tms/images/learning-paths-image.png)

 An individual path shows the courses listed in the order created in the path.
 Details are available on the left panel.
-Learning paths can be bookmarked and a progress bar display the percent of completed courses.
+Learning paths have a progress bar displaying the percent of completed courses.
 Clicking on the course name opens a course assignment, circles beside the course name show if a course has not been started (empty circle), is incomplete (half-filled circle) or completed (check-marked circle).

 ![](/tms/images/learning-path-single.png)